adam-poulton/slashdiablo-maphack/docs/adr/0010-the-condition-builders-vocabulary-is-derived.md

 front of the player actually write, read out of the stat index, and each is labelled with the game's own description of it with the value's placeholder taken out.
 There is no list of stats written anywhere.
-The only names written down are for the nine the tables describe with nothing at all, which is not a vocabulary so much as an admission that for those there is nothing to derive from.
+The only names written down are for the eleven the tables describe with nothing a picker can use, which is not a vocabulary so much as an admission that for those there is nothing to derive from.

 This supersedes the expectation in the Consequences of ADR 0005, which reads as though the builder would hand-write the names a player reads and fold the four